 Paycheck Protection Program Emergency 7(a) Relief Loans

-The CARES Act provides for $659B for the Paycheck Protection Program (PPP).
-Small businesses, 501(c)(19) veteran organizations, and 501(c)(3) nonprofits, including religious organizations, with 500 or fewer employees are eligible for this program.
+Through the December legislation, an additional $284B has been appropriated for the Paycheck Protection Program, which resumed on January 11, 2021, and has been extended through March 31, 2021.
+PPP, originally enacted through The CARES Act, provides forgivable loans for nonprofit organizations and other entities.
+Small businesses, 501(c)(19) veteran organizations, and 501(c)(3) nonprofits, including religious organizations, and 501(c)6 organizations, to include Chambers of Commerce and tourism organizations, with 500 or fewer employees are eligible for this program.
 Other criteria include having been in existence on or before February 15, 2020, and having paid employees.

 Borrowers are to work with financial institutions with whom they have relationships to access this loan program.
 Along with existing SBA 7(a) lenders, federally insured credit unions, federally insured depository institutions, and Farm Credit System institutions are eligible to participate in PPP.
 The SBA is providing incentives to commercial lenders to participate in this program by guaranteeing these loans at 100%.
 Please contact your local lender to see if it is participating in this program.

-The PPP loan will be fully forgiven if the funds are used for payroll costs, interest on mortgages, rent, and utilities (due to likely high subscription, at least 60% of the forgiven amount must have been used for payroll).
+The PPP loan will be fully forgiven if the funds are used for payroll costs, interest on mortgages, rent, utilities, and personal protective equipment (PPE) expenses (due to likely high subscription, at least 60% of the forgiven amount must have been used for payroll).
 Payroll costs include – employee salaries, hourly wages, paid sick or medical leave, and group health insurance premiums.
 Loan forgiveness will not be applied to compensation paid to any employee in excess of an annual salary of $100,000.
 Although borrowers can use this loan for other business expenses, the portion of the loan not used for approved expenses will not be forgiven.

 Borrowers will work with their lenders to certify how the loan was used and determine the amount of the loan to be forgiven.
 Borrowers will not have to pay interest on any portion of the loan that is forgiven.
 Any portion of the loan that is not forgiven is subject to the loan terms agreed to by the borrower and the lender.
 The Paycheck Protection Flexibility Act extended the loan terms to a minimum of 5 years.
 Loan forgiveness will also be based on borrowers maintaining or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages, decrease.